 Why Do I Have High Electricity Delivery Charges?

-Electricity delivery charges on your Texas electricity bill are the fees collected by Transmission and Distribution Service Providers (TDSPs) or Transmission and Distribution Utilities (TDUs).
-TDSP or TDU delivery charges pay for the physical delivery of electricity from the plant to your home, and contribute to the upkeep of transmission poles, electricity wires, and other infrastructure associated with power delivery.
+TDSP or TDU delivery charges pay for the physical delivery of electricity from the plant to your home.
+They also contribute to the upkeep of transmission poles, electricity wires, and other infrastructure associated with power delivery.

 Table of Contents